Gina Jones: Awards and recognition

 In 2006, Jones was the co-winner of the Helen Tippett Memorial Award for her contribution to the construction industry across the decade 1996 to 2006.
 In 2009, Jones received the New Zealand Institute of Building Medal; she was the second woman to receive the medal, after Helen Tippett.

 In 2011, she was awarded a lifetime achievement award by the National Association of Women in Construction (New Zealand).

 Personal life

 Jones has a home in Greytown, north of Wellington, and is a trustee of the Greytown Heritage Trust.

 Jones is also an active artist; in 2005, she completed a master's degree in fine arts at RMIT University in Melbourne, Australia.
-She creates art works using LED lights.
+She creates artworks using LED lights.
 She has been a finalist in the Wallace Art Awards three times, and has also been a finalist in the Waikato Contemporary Art Awards and the Norsewear Art Awards.
-In 2011 she received a merit award in the New Zealand Painting and Printmaking Awards.
+In 2011, she received a merit award in the New Zealand Painting and Printmaking Awards.